Michel Bauwens: Biography

 In the first semester of 2014 Bauwens was research director with the FLOK Society (Free Libre Open Knowledge) at the National Institute of Advanced Studies of Ecuador (IAEN).
 The FLOK Society developed a first of its kind Commons Transition Plan for the Ecuadorian government.
 Over fifteen policy papers the plan outlines policy proposals for transitioning Ecuador to what is described as a social knowledge economy based on the creation and support of open knowledge commons.
 One version of the plan is available online.

+In the spring of 2017, Bauwens advised the city of Ghent, a city in northern Belgium (the Flanders), with a similar Commons Transition Plan.
+Over 500 commons initiatives were mapped, 80 founders and leaders of such communities were interviewed, 9 thematic workshops were held to coalesce their proposals in a integrated plan.

+Bauwens developed "Ron Paul Maoism", a theory that asserts that propertarian libertarians are carrying out Karl Marx’s program of societal transformation.

 He currently lives in Chiang Mai, Thailand.

 P2P theory

-In The Political Economy of Peer Production Bauwens regards P2P phenomena as an emerging alternative to capitalism, although he argues that "peer production is highly dependent on the market for peer production produces use-value [sic?] through mostly immaterial production, without directly providing an income for its producers."
+In The Political Economy of Peer Production Bauwens regards P2P phenomena as an emerging alternative to capitalism, although he argues that "peer production is highly dependent on the market, for peer production produces use-value through mostly immaterial production, without directly providing an income for its producers."
 However, Bauwens goes on to argue that the interdependence is mutual: the capitalist system and market economies are also dependent on P2P production, particularly on distributed networks of information processing and production.
 Consequently, P2P economy may be seen as extending or already existing outside the sphere of free/open source software production and other non-rival immaterial goods.

 This idea is explored also in the essay Peer to Peer and Human Evolution that expands the P2P meme beyond computer technology.
 It argues that egalitarian networking is a new form of relationship that is emerging throughout society, and profoundly transforming the way in which society and human civilization is organised.
 The essay argues that new forms of non-representational politics are a crucial ingredient in finding the solutions to current global challenges; as well as a new and progressive ethos representing the highest aspirations of the new generations.